openfisca/openfisca-doc/source/contribute/variables-naming.md

 ## Legacy

 Some existing models (such as the France model, grown over several years) do not respect all the guidelines presented here.
 These guidelines may also evolve with improvements to the underlying computation engine (such as namespacing or improved approaches to aggregation and other relations between entity and group values).
-Since variables and parameters represent the external API of a model, and excessive migration labor may discourage the users of an API, it is preferable to avoid global renamings.
+Since variables and parameters represent the external API of a model, and excessive migration labour may discourage the users of an API, it is preferable to avoid global renaming.
 However, new names should be compliant with these guidelines, and legacy ones should be improved progressively and opportunistically.
 Communicating your standards to contributors is an important part of maintaining your model.